hotio/jellyfin/README.md

 Your jellyfin configuration inside the container is stored in `/config/app`, to migrate from another container, you'd probably have to move your files from `/config` to `/config/app`.

+## Hardware support

+To make your hardware devices available inside the container use the following argument `--device=/dev/dri:/dev/dri` for Intel QuickSync and `--device=/dev/dvb:/dev/dvb` for a tuner.
+NVIDIA users should go visit the [NVIDIA github](https://github.com/NVIDIA/nvidia-docker) page for instructions.
+For Raspberry Pi OpenMAX you'll need to use `--device=/dev/vchiq:/dev/vchiq -v /opt/vc/lib:/opt/vc/lib`, V4L2 will need `--device=/dev/video10:/dev/video10 --device=/dev/video11:/dev/video11 --device=/dev/video12:/dev/video12`.
+For some methods it could happen that additional driver packages need to be installed.
+For example `i965-va-driver`, `mesa-va-drivers` or `libomxil-bellagio0 libomxil-bellagio-bin`.
+Use your own script to install these (see next section).

 ## Executing your own scripts

 If you have a need to do additional stuff when the container starts or stops, you can mount your script with `-v /docker/host/my-script.sh:/etc/cont-init.d/99-my-script` to execute your script on container start or `-v /docker/host/my-script.sh:/etc/cont-finish.d/99-my-script` to execute it when the container stops.
 An example script can be seen below.